hiphop-operation/Des222ProcessJournal/index.md

 ![WeatherApiWebPage](./Images/WeatherApi4.png)

 I figured it would be a good idea to have all the information in one location for easier access in the future and could be something i keep coming back to in the future to work off of.

+# Week 4

+Reading deeper into human computer interaction specifically has made me think more about making my device be something that seemlessly integrates with life as oppsed to something that creates an alert to grab the users attention.
+Using the environtment around users to create an interaction that makes sense and feels natural seems to be the ultimate goal of this project. and so far my ideas are based more around retriving information and displaying it in someway.
+I think the most natural idea i have has so far would be the wrist band to retrieve postioning and angles of a basketball players wrist during jumpshots.
+This uses cognitive processes to display information that is not easily accessible that can be then be used to inform future decisions in the user reaches conclusion they might not have reached without the device.